Elliott keeps up criticism of Cheil Industries-Samsung C&T deal

 "We find it significantly more troubling that, to date, no supporting analysis has been provided to substantiate the aggressive targets: sales of 60 trillion won ($54 billion) and operating profits of 4 trillion won by 2020," Elliott said in a statement.

-In response, Samsung C&T said Elliott made no new arguments and that the fund is trying to "distract investors" from C&T's struggles amid a prolonged downturn for the construction industry.

-Samsung Group and Elliott have been competing to secure support from C&T investors ahead of a July 17 shareholder vote on the proposed merger, which investors and analysts say is critical to cementing the leadership transfer of the founder Lee family that controls South Korea's top conglomerate.
+Samsung Group and Elliott have been competing to secure support from C&T investors in the Cheil-Samsung C&T merger ahead of a July 17 shareholder vote, which investors and analysts say is critical to cementing the leadership transfer of the founder Lee family that controls South Korea's top conglomerate.

 In a rare case of shareholder activism in South Korea, Elliott launched a public campaign against the deal in early June and has filed two injunction requests with a local court to block it.
 The fund argues that the offer is too low and has called on other C&T shareholders to reject Cheil's offer.